GaneshMadhuDev/JWT_DEMO/README.md

 JSON parsers are common in most programming languages, because they map directly to objects, conversely XML doesn’t have a natural document-to-object mapping.
 This makes it easier to work with JWT than SAML assertions.

 Regarding usage, JWT is used at an Internet scale.
 This highlights the ease of client side processing of JWTs on multiple platforms, especially, mobile.

+How we use JSON Web Tokens in Auth0?
+In Auth0, we issue JWTs as a result of the authentication process.
+When the user logs in using Auth0, a JWT is created, signed, and sent to the user.
+Auth0 supports signing JWT with both HMAC and RSA algorithms.
+This token will be then used to authenticate and authorize with APIs which will grant access to their protected routes and resources.

+We also use JWTs to perform authentication and authorization in Auth0’s API v2, replacing the traditional usage of regular opaque API keys.
+Regarding authorization, JSON Web Tokens allow granular security, that is the ability to specify a particular set of permissions in the token, which improves debuggability.